 Electronic doorbells are growing in popularity, but most homes still use conventional electromagnet doorbells.
 This classic design may not play elaborate songs or messages, but it is so simple and sturdy that it should be around for a long time to come.

-For more information on doorbells, including tips for repairing a broken doorbell mechanism, check out the links on the next page.
+For more information on doorbells, including tips for repairing a broken doorbell mechanism, check out the links below.